 Are you interested in the performance of Britain's population of small and medium-sized firms, and the experiences of business owners and managers?
 Would you like to find out more about a particular topic, examine regional differences, or track changes in business attitudes and performance over an extended period?
 The Quarterly Survey of Small Business in Britain provides an authoritative and independent insight into these issues for the benefit of researchers, policy-makers and practitioners.

-Download the 2014 Q1 report on networking trends.
+Download the 2014 Q2 report on goals, success and values.

 Free access to the Quarterly Survey